-Calvin has funded healthcare for 95 patients in 11 countries.
+Calvin has funded healthcare for 119 patients in 12 countries.

-Calvin has funded healthcare for 95 patients in 11 countries.
+Calvin has funded healthcare for 119 patients in 12 countries.

-Hun Ly is a mother of two with one son and one daughter.
-Hun Ly was a rice farmer but now is retired.
-Her husband passed away during the Khmer Rouge so Hun Ly lives with her daughter who is a teacher.
-She enjoys listening to the monks praying on the radio and at the pagoda.
-Two years ago, Hun Ly developed a cataract in her right eye, causing her photophobia, blurry vision, and tearing.
-She has difficulty seeing things clearly, recognizing faces, and going anywhere outside.
-When Hun Ly learned about our medical partner, Children's Surgical Centre, she traveled for four hours with her daughter seeking treatment.
-On December 23rd, doctors will perform a phacoemulsification cataract surgery and an intraocular lens implant in her right eye.
+Mao is a retired rice farmer.
+She is 72-years-old with three daughters, four sons, and many grandchildren.
+Since her husband passed away during the Khmer Rouge regime, she has lived with her oldest daughter who is a farmer.
+At home, Mao likes to listen to the monks pray on the radio and visit the community pagoda to cook for the monks.
+Three years ago, Mao developed a cataract in her left eye, causing her blurred vision and trouble seeing in bright or low lights.
+She has difficulty seeing things clearly, including colors and faces, and is worried about falling when walking, making it difficult to perform her desired activities.
+When Mao learned about our medical partner, Children's Surgical Centre, she traveled for three and a half hours seeking treatment.
+On May 4th, doctors will perform a small incision cataract surgery, and an intraocular lens implant in her left eye.
 After recovery, she will be able to see clearly.
-Now, she needs help to fund this $229 procedure.
-Hun Ly said, "I'm hoping I will be able to see well after surgery.
-I want to go to ceremonies at the pagoda and spend more time with my grandchildren once I am better."
+Now, she needs help to fund this $253 procedure.
+Says Mao: "I hope after surgery I can see well again.
+I want to recognize the faces of my relatives, go outside and take care of myself well."